 Hitchings points out that (so far as we know) the builders of Stonehenge had no written language, and yet they had impressive skills.
 Which is interesting in itself, but in the hands of people like Hitchings it gets weird.
 He goes on to talk about other stone circles, and Prof Alexander Thom.
 Thom, an engineer, saw a pattern in the arrangement of these circles — as Nimoy puts it, “a deliberate and far-reaching plan”.
 Black and white photos of Thom fade into helicopter shots of these circles.
 And then Hitchings gets into talking about the ley lines.

-Sigh.
-Right.
-Ok.
-This is like the due date for my tax return.
-I knew it was coming, I just hoped it wouldn’t get here.
-Right, various people (not really starting with Thom, but whatever) saw a pattern in the placement of sacred sites in Britain.
+Various people (not really starting with Thom, but whatever) saw a pattern in the placement of sacred sites in Britain.
 Whether this is true was contested at the time, and I don’t think has ever been a particularly influential idea within the archaeological community since.

 Now, this “pattern” comes from drawing imaginary lines (called ‘ley lines’ because reasons) between ancient sites.
 These lines were initially just lines on a map, no more magical than lines of latitude or longitude.
 Where it gets all new agey is from later writers who claimed that this pattern of lines follows actual lines of mystical energy.
 Hitchings explains this theory over some very nice footage of ancient sites, and medieval structures thought to be built on top of older sites.
 Nimoy claims that these more recent sites were situated where they are to absorb the power of the older building.